lasseslips/fft-core/README.md

 ```
 sbt run
 ```
+4. Choose to run the `Main` object when prompted.

+If you wish to customize the FFT parameters, you can modify the values in the [Main.scala](./src/main/scala/Main.scala) file before running the project.

 ### Generated Verilog file
 The project generates a Verilog file containing the FFT implementation.
-This can be found in the `target/` directory after running the project.
+This can be found in the `verilog/` directory after running the project.
-This file can be synthesized and implemented on your target FPGA board.

-### Usage
-To use the FFT-Core you will access it through the UART interface.
-The UART interface is configured at a baudrate of 115200.
-To communicate with the FFT-Core, you can use any serial terminal program (e.g., PuTTY, Tera Term, minicom).
+If you wish to interacat with the UART interfaced FFT module, you can find a quickly put-together client in the [./src/main/scala/uart/UartTool](./src/main/scala/uart/UartTool) folder.
+This client can send and receive data to/from the FFT module in a correct format and validate the results.
+Make sure to adjust the serial port settings in the code to match your setup.
+This can also be compiled and run using SBT, just choose it as the main class when prompted.

 ## Motivation
 The Fast Fourier Transform (FFT) is a fundamental algorithm in digital signal processing, which is widely used in applications such as audio processing, image analysis, telecommunications, and more.